carol-rowe666/vcf2Jaccard/README.md

 # vcf2Jaccard
-Create a mean Jaccard similarity pairwise data frame from ipyrad vcf file
+Converts the variant-calling files (vcf) from ipyrad output to a sample pairwise dataframe of mean Jaccard similarity coefficients (aka Jaccard index, or Intersection over Union) across all SNPs.